feathersui/feathersui-website/learn/as3-starling/faq/default-skins.md

 ---
 title: Why don't the Feathers components have default skins?
-(Starling version)
+(AS3/Starling version)
 layout: "docs.html"
 ---